SkyeTheFoxyFox/Pocket-Dimension/README.md

 The one at the end is it's id, change that to change which room it takes you to.

+Thanks to u/Hayey_ for the resource pack!!! :3

 Warnings:

 The pocket dimensions need to be made sequentially or it will break.